0xcaff/duckdb_protobuf/README.md

-download the latest version from [releases](https://github.com/0xcaff/duckdb_protobuf/releases). if you're on macOS, blow away the quarantine params with to allow the file to be loaded
+download the latest version from [releases](https://github.com/0xcaff/duckdb_protobuf/releases). if you're on macOS, blow away the quarantine params with the following to allow the file to be loaded

 ```sh
 $ xattr -d com.apple.quarantine /Users/martin/Downloads/protobuf.duckdb_extension